 With a ton of source material and superhero films proving they can make bank at the box office, movie studios are clambering over themselves to bring iconic comic book characters to life on screen.

-With the release of Deadpool, Batman v Superman: Dawn of Justice and Suicide Squad already in 2016, superhero geeks everywhere have been rejoicing.
+With the release of Logan and The LEGO Batman already in 2017, superhero geeks everywhere have been rejoicing.
 However, that's not the end of it — oh no, far from it!
-Check out all the superhero films we can look forward to feasting our hungry eyes on over the next four years:
+Check out all the superhero films we can look forward to feasting our hungry eyes on over the next few years:

 Wolverine will return to the big screen in a solo film that, following the success of Deadpool, will be rated R. The film will star Hugh Jackman as Logan/Wolverine, Patrick Stewart as Charles Xavier/Professor X and Boyd Holbrook as the villainous Donald Pierce.

 The film — which has now finished shooting — is expected to be Hugh Jackman's last appearance as Wolverine, a character he has played since 2000.

 Guardians Of The Galaxy Vol. 2 — May 5, 2017